nasaharvest/crop-mask/README.md

 pip install geopandas

-Steps to resolve the issue related with 'netcdf' module pip uninstall netcdf4 pip install netcdf4
+II]Steps to resolve the issue related with 'netcdf' module

+pip uninstall netcdf4
+pip install netcdf4

-Steps to resolve the warning encountered with the 'pyproj' module mamba remove pyproj or pip uninstall pyproj pip install pyproj
+III]Steps to resolve the warning encountered with the 'pyproj' module mamba remove pyproj or pip uninstall pyproj pip install pyproj
 ```